Skip to content

 The matter of possessing house breaking material is typically classified as a table offence.
 This means that majority of the matters will be finalised in the Local Court unless it has been elected by either yourself or the prosecution to be heard at the District Court.
 If the matter is heard at the Local Court, the maximum penalty is 2 years imprisonment, while matters dealt with at the District Court attract a maximum penalty of 7 years imprisonment.

-As a leading criminal defence law firm in Sydney with numerous award wins and a 90% success rate, Benjamin Leonardo – The Defenders possesses the knowledge, experience and dedication to achieve the best possible outcomes, regardless of the Court that your matter is finalised in.
+As a leading criminal defence law firm in Sydney with numerous award wins and a 90% success rate, Essere – The Defenders possesses the knowledge, experience and dedication to achieve the best possible outcomes, regardless of the Court that your matter is finalised in.

 Contact our criminal lawyers now for a confidential consultation.